NoraCodes/evolve-sbrain/README.md

 targets = [[1, 2, 3], [2, 3, 4], [999, 1000, 1001]]
 ```

+This is the specification for a program that starts at the input, and prints the next two consecutive numbers.
 A sample run from this example is:

 ```